Last updated October, 2018.

 They offer a constant narrative on everything in your experience - people, places, things.
-And if you are alone, they remind you of what you did (or didn't) do in the past.
+And, if you are alone, they remind you of what you did (or didn't) do in the past.
 Or, they stress you out about things that may (or may not) happen in the future.

 If you're relaxing, they talk to you about work or school.
 They get you worried and anxious, which defeats the purpose of trying to relax in the first place!

-What would you think about this person that followed you around all day long and did these things to you?
+Answer this: What would you think about this person that followed you around all day long and did these things?
 Would you be annoyed?
 Angry?

-What do you do about it?
+What can you do about it?

-What's it saying while you are working?
+What is it saying while you are working?
 Talking to others?
 Watching television?
 Playing with your dog?
 Walking around the block?
 Cooking dinner?